-According to Cedigaz, natural gas has lost its attractiveness in the EU's power sector because of low carbon prices and a supply glut of coal on the international market.
-Gas demand has fallen by 51 billion cubic metres (bcm) in the last three years - the equivalent of France's annual gas demand.
+According to Cedigaz, natural gas has lost its attractiveness in the EU's power sector because of low carbon prices and a supply glut of coal on the inter-national market.
+Gas demand has fallen by 51 billion cubic metres (bcm) in the last three years - the equivalent market signals and adverse investment environment.
+This situation has the potential to unfold into a major struc-tural crisis and must be addressed urgently."

-In a statement, Cedigaz said: "In Germany, the average load factor of gas-fired power plants declined to 21 per cent in 2013.
+In a statement, Cedigaz said: "In Ger-many, the average load factor of gas-fired ower plants declined to 21 per cent in 2013.
 In Spain, it went down to just 11 per cent this same year.
 Due to unfavourable economic conditions, 25 GW of the EU's gas-fired capacity were idled, closed or at risk of closure at the end of 2013.
 A further 25 GW are currently at risk of suffering the same fate."

-Itadds: "Altogether a capacity of 115-120 GW, representing a third of gas and coal capacity in the EU, is closing or at risk of closure, posing a serious challenge for security of supply.
-"The building of flexible power capacity is threatened by the lack of market signals and adverse investment
+It adds: "Altogether a capacity of 115-120 GW, representing a third of gas and coal capacity in the EU, is closing or at risk of closure, posing a serious chal-lenge for security of supply.
+"The building of flexible power ca-pacity is threatened by the lack of market signals and adverse investment